hubtype/botSON/source/index.html.md

 *(Optional)*

 Variables to be assigned when entering the state.
+See context.

 ###output